maudeekauffman/gamedepot/docs/tutorials/add-a-game.md

 ---
 layout: page
-title: "Tutorial: Add a New Game"
+title: Add a New Game
+parent: Tutorials
-nav_order: 3
+nav_order: 1
 ---

 # Tutorial: Add a new game